-The financial statements were authorised for issue in accordance with a resolution of the director on 19 May 2020.
+The financial statements were authorised for issue in accordance with a resolution of the directors on 19 April 2021.

 The annexed detailed income statement does not form part of the audited statutory financial statements.
 It is not necessary to file the detailed income statement with the Accounting and Corporate Regulatory Authority.